 This switch is usually done with a DNS change.
 They assume that all new requests will be transferred within 1 minute.
 But that assumption is incorrect: after all, DNS is not enforced.
 DNS records can be cached: at providers, at companies, at your home, in your device and in your browsers.
 The result is that large groups of people are sent to unreachable or faltering servers for hours.

 The SLA is formally met, but it is of no use to you and your viewers.
+On average, CDNs experience 4% media unavailability time per year.
+Which is quite a lot, especially if it happens during your mission critical live stream.

 We achieve this high availability because we do not use DNS but active load balancing.
 An own invention.